 |Service including||We provide you with raw data and modeling results.|

-ComputaBio provides corresponding gene co-expression network analysis.
+CD ComputaBio provides corresponding gene co-expression network analysis.
 Our gene co-expression network analysis have proven to be very useful for understanding the biochemical basis of physiological events at different stages of drug development (even in different fields such as materials science).
-ComputaBio team has been working in this field for more than ten years and has published his findings in top scientific journals.
+CD ComputaBio team has been working in this field for more than ten years and has published his findings in top scientific journals.
 If you have a need for network analysis services, please feel free to contact us.